kaliop-uk/ezpublish5universalinstaller/Readme.md

 Kaliop eZPublish 5 installer
 ============================

-A package which makes deploying your installations a breeze
+A package which makes deploying your installations a breeze.
+Developed for eZPublish5, works with eZPlatform 1 and 2.

 Installation
 ------------